jltovar/sage_decoy-free/README.md

 - **Dependency:** The underlying P-value changes based on the selected model:

   - `ModelFit::Moments`: Uses the Gumbel Moments p-value.
   - `ModelFit::Mle`: Uses the Gumbel MLE p-value.
+  - `ModelFit::LowerOrder`: Uses the Lower-Order Statistics p-value (optimized for small sample sizes).
+  - `ModelFit::Msfdr`: Uses the MSFDR (Skew-Normal) p-value.
   - `ModelFit::Ensemble`: Calculates the Harmonic Mean of all available p-values (Moments, MLE, Lower-Order, MSFDR).

 - **Calculation:** After determining the raw P-value, the Benjamini–Hochberg (or Storey) procedure is applied globally to convert it into a Q-value (`spectrum_q`).